MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-23-ROMI-MMM-MTA.md

 * Engage across the customer journey
 * Grow and deepen relationships

-It sure feels gratifying to solve customer problems.
-What consumes more of my mental energy is achieving such outcomes in a way that also drives business value.
-Perhaps it's just me.
-However, many marketers - even those that pride themselves as great storytellers - notoriously struggle to transparently demonstrate the effectiveness of marketing on their business' financial outcomes.
+Many marketers are gratified by solving customer problems.
+Delivering customer value in a way that also drives business value, however, tends to consume more mental energy.
+Marketing notoriously struggles to transparently demonstrate the effectiveness of its efforts on the business' financial outcomes.

+This is nevertheless a critical skill for the modern marketer.
+Executives think of Marketing as a cost vs return activity first and foremost.
+Accountants definitely classify Marketing as an expense on income statements.
+How to best spend in support of the business' goals - how to clearly identify and report on revenue and profit opportunities - is an organizational language that top management understands.

-Marketing can use a combination of three approaches to continuously pivot and optimize towards these financial outcomes:
+Marketing can use a combination of three approaches to sharpen their focus on business goals and continuously pivot and optimize towards financial outcomes:

 ![ROMI](/assets/img/ROMI.png)

-ROMI, MMM and MTA are three techniques that provide an integrated and business oriented view of marketing performance.
+When combined, ROMI, MMM and MTA are techniques that provide an integrated and business oriented view of marketing performance.
 They allow you to empirically set top down campaign budgets and give each investment the best chance of an incremental pay off for a business.
-This has become a critical skill for the modern marketer.
-Executives think of Marketing as a cost vs return tool first and foremost.
-Accountants definitely classify Marketing as an expense on income statements.
-How to best spend in support of the business' goals - how to clearly identify and report on revenue and profit opportunities - is an organizational language that top management understands.
+Let's unpack these together.

 With Marketing being an investment, one of the single most important equations in marketing has to be the Return On Marketing Investment aka **ROMI.**